-Amy Young Evrard, Program Coordinator, aevrard@gettysburg.edu Cynthia Helfrich, Academic Administrative Assistant, chelfric@gettysburg.edu Program Requirements - Proficiency at the 102 level in Arabic or another approved language. - Six elective MEIS courses, including no more than two language courses.
+Amy Young Evrard, Program Coordinator, aevrard@gettysburg.edu Lin Myers, IDS Administrator, lkmyers@gettysburg.edu Program Requirements - Proficiency at the 102 level in Arabic or another approved language. - Six elective MEIS courses, including no more than two language courses.
 These six electives can include no more than two courses from a student's major and no more than two courses from off-campus study.